FrewtyPebbles/A-Star-GPS-Road-Navigation-System/README.md

 This GPS Road System will find the (hopefully) shortest path to a destination using the A* graph traversal algorithm.
 The graph is designed to use data from [Open Street Map](https://www.openstreetmap.org).

-The dataset we used specifically was from [this page](https://download.geofabrik.de/north-america/us/california/socal.html).
+The dataset I used specifically was from [this page](https://download.geofabrik.de/north-america/us/california/socal.html).
 If you would like to download the dataset directly you can do so from [this link](https://download.geofabrik.de/north-america/us/california/socal-251212.osm.pbf).

 # How to Run Tests: